towry-archived/composer-core/README.md

 ## Doc

-To build the doc, install `esdoc`: `npm i esdoc -g` then build the doc by run `npm run esdoc`.
+To build the doc, install `esdoc`: `npm i esdoc -g` then build the doc by running `npm run esdoc`.

 ## TODO